mspass-team/mspass/docs/source/user_manual/schema_choices.rst

 just use the `mspass-lite` schema as illustrated above.
 In most case, however, it is our experience that for large datasets schema constraints can provide an important way to avoid mysterious errors.
-For the case with a yes anser there are two options.
+For the case with a yes answer there are two options.
 For most application the standard `mspass` schema should be sufficient.
 It provides base functionality for source and receiver metadata.
 It also defines the `wf_miniseed` collection that is essential when the processing